-While some species are more aggressive than others, it is important to leave any nests undisturbed and contact a professional to determine removal strategies.
-Disturbing a nest can cause colony members to attack in defense of their colony.
+While some bee and wasp species are more aggressive than others, it is important to leave their nests undisturbed and contact a professional to determine the best bee or wasp nest removal strategies.
+Disturbing a bee or wasp’s nest can cause colony members to attack in defence of their colony.

 Bumblebees